-8 engrossing Netflix picks worth starting this weekend
+8 engrossing Netflix picks worth starting this dreary Sunday

-Here is our weekend picks of series (and one film) to binge if you're looking for something to watch, but don't want to scroll.
+Here is our Sunday series picks (and one film) to binge if you're looking for something to watch, but don't want to scroll.

 There are echoes of Steven Soderbergh’s Oscar-winning 2000 film Erin Brockovich in his newest film just for Netflix, that of an unlikely and underestimated woman (in this case, the great Meryl Streep) who attempts to take on and bring down an insurance fraud scheme.
 Based on Jake Bernstein’s book Secrecy World: Inside the Panama Papers Investigation of Illicit Money Networks and the Global Elite, The Laundromat stars Meryl Streep as a widow who investigates a massive insurance-fraud scheme that’s benefiting a network of super-rich people around the world.
 With a supporting cast that includes Gary Oldman, Antonio Banderas and Sharon Stone, you just know you’re in for a treat.